dblessing/rundeck-ruby/README.md

 100% coverage of the Rundeck API.
 Please submit an issue if you find a bug and feel free to submit a pull request to contribute fixes or new features.

+The layout and the code in this library is inspired by https://github.com/NARKOZ/gitlab.
+NARKOZ does a fantastic job of keeping code simple and achieving API feature parity.

 ## Installation

 Add this line to your application's Gemfile: